-- Videoconferencing between separate locations or cities can allow a judge to conduct arraignment hearings for in-custody defendants without the need for transportation and corresponding security.
-This has led to hearing rooms that are designed specifically for videoconferencing.
+- Videoconferencing between separate locations or cities can allow a judge to conduct arraignment hearings for in-custody defendants without needing transportation and related security.
+This has led to hearing rooms that are explicitly designed for videoconferencing.

-- Videoconferencing can allow separate courtrooms to be used for public spectator overflow in situations where a courtroom is overcrowded due to a high profile trial.
-This is an option that has alleviated the need for expanded or intensified spectator seating in courtrooms.
+- Videoconferencing can allow separate courtrooms for public spectator overflow in situations where a courtroom is overcrowded due to a high-profile trial.
+This option has alleviated the need for expanded or intensified courtroom spectator seating.

-- Videoconferencing also allows an unruly prisoner to be removed from the courtroom to a holding cell and still view the proceedings as is his or her right.
+- Videoconferencing also allows an unruly prisoner to be removed from the courtroom to a holding cell and still view the proceedings as is their right.
 Again, this has led to a need for retrofitting furniture components in older courtrooms to accept the audio/video link technology.

-Today, many courts use electronic recording systems in lieu of stenographic machines to record court proceedings.
+Today, many courts use electronic recording systems instead of stenographic machines to record court proceedings.
 This technology also requires retrofitting the related furniture components.
-The use of CCTV and other electronic security measures has similarly required retrofitting courtroom components.
+CCTV and other electronic security measures have similarly required retrofitting courtroom components.

-I suspect, however, that these advances will prove to be just the tip of the technology inspired iceberg.
+However, I suspect these advances will be just the tip of the technology-inspired iceberg.

 Some Future Possibilities

-One technology that is certain to expand and impact court proceedings is the use of videoconferencing between remote locations.
-The current use will likely expand to allow more at-risk witnesses to be conferenced-in on a criminal trial to provide real-time testimony and also allow attorneys to participate from remote locations.
+One technology that is certain to expand and impact court proceedings is videoconferencing between remote locations.
+The current use will likely expand to allow more at-risk witnesses to be conferenced in on a criminal trial to provide real-time testimony and allow attorneys to participate remotely.
 Expert witnesses could be called to testify from around the world without the need to travel.

 Imagine the future use of virtual reality (VR) in a courtroom.
-VR is a technology that replicates an environment, engages the senses including sight, touch, hearing, and even smell to create a life-like experience.
-It essentially tricks your brain into believing that you are somewhere else.
-The use of VR could allow the jury to experience a crime scene or a witness’ version of events in a more life-like way than is currently possible with just oral testimony.
+VR is a technology replicates an environment and engages the senses, including sight, touch, hearing, and even smell, to create a life-like experience.
+It tricks your brain into believing that you are somewhere else.
+VR could allow the jury to experience a crime scene or a witness’s version of events in a more life-like way than is currently possible with just oral testimony.

 Another interesting technology on the horizon is a holographic display that uses light diffraction to create a virtual 3D image of an object.
-Using this technology, a holographic display could be projected into an empty space such as the courtroom well for three-dimensional viewing.
-The image just floats in space as shown in the following photo.
-Could this technology potentially be used for evidence presentation in a future courtroom?
+Using this technology, a holographic display could be projected into a space such as a courtroom well for three-dimensional viewing.
+The image floats in space, as shown in the following photo.
+Could this technology be used for evidence presentation in a future courtroom?
 Of course, this could also be an over-projection like The Jetsons’ flying car.

 However, if 360-degree 3D hologram displays did become an accepted courtroom feature, the courtroom layout, furniture, and infrastructure components might need to be altered to accommodate the use of this technology.
-Consider the potential impact to the design of the typical well area.
-All of the furniture components surrounding the courtroom well might need to be repositioned to accommodate 360-degree displays.
-Then again, perhaps the 3D image will be projected above the furniture in the courtroom and even rotated or flipped to view evidence from all sides.
-This may require a change to how the jurors’ chairs are angled or elevated.
+Consider the potential impact on the design of the typical well area.
+All furniture components surrounding the courtroom well might need to be repositioned to accommodate 360-degree displays.
+Then again, the 3D image will be projected above the furniture in the courtroom and even rotated or flipped to view evidence from all sides.
+This may require changing how the jurors’ chairs are angled or elevated.

-Taken to an extreme, an even greater increase in the use of videoconferencing might ultimately lead to the virtual courtroom where all trial participants in a civil trial (perhaps not possible based on judicial standards for a criminal trial) are remotely located and the trial is conducted in cyberspace.
-While a departure from the current in-person conduct of a trial may seem radical from this vantage point, a future generation of judicial professionals who have grown up with digital and on-line technologies might consider a virtual courtroom to be more of a norm.
+Taken to an extreme, an even more significant increase in the use of videoconferencing might ultimately lead to the virtual courtroom where all trial participants in a civil trial (perhaps not possible based on judicial standards for a criminal trial) are remotely located, and the trial is conducted in cyberspace.
+While a departure from the current in-person conduct of a trial may seem radical from this vantage point, a future generation of judicial professionals who have grown up with digital and online technologies might consider a virtual courtroom to be more of a norm.

 As an example of how technologies could also impact trial-related procedures outside the courtroom, let’s look at a practice called predictive coding.
-The use of predictive coding would seem to be a natural extension of the use of electronic case filing (ECF) and electronic case management (ECM).
+Predictive coding would seem to be a natural extension of electronic case filing (ECF) and electronic case management (ECM).

 Predictive coding is a technology that uses software, rather than legal staff, to review trial-related documents to determine their relevance to a case.
-With documents being filed electronically, it would be practical to have case documents directly reviewed by a predictive coding app.
-This new technology could be particularly beneficial in cases that tend to be document-intensive, particularly white-collar crime cases.
-Clearly, the impact of new technologies on the judicial process could also be far-reaching.
+With documents filed electronically, having case documents directly reviewed by a predictive coding app would be practical.
+This new technology could be particularly beneficial in cases that tend to be document-intensive, mainly white-collar crime cases.
+The impact of new technologies on the judicial process could also be far-reaching.

 The Vision of the Future Courtroom

 So what does this all mean?
-What will the flying car actually look like?
-How might future courtrooms differ from today’s courtrooms.
+What will the flying car look like?
+How might future courtrooms differ from today’s courtrooms?

-Still, most courtrooms will be smaller and will be designed to accommodate a limited number of participants; a distributed courtroom as discussed above with some participants using videoconferencing to participate.
-These courtrooms might be no larger than the size of today’s hearing rooms.
-I envision them to also be circular.
+Still, most courtrooms will be smaller and designed to accommodate a limited number of participants; a distributed courtroom, as discussed above, with some participants using videoconferencing to participate.
+These courtrooms might be no larger than today’s hearing rooms.
+I envision them also to be circular.
 But let’s not stop there.

-It is the virtual courtroom that truly requires a leap of faith to imagine.
+The virtual courtroom indeed requires a leap of faith to imagine.
 Actual facilities for this form of courtroom might be limited solely to a “stage set” for the judge, perhaps located within the judge’s chambers.
 Trials would be conducted in a cyberspace courtroom with witnesses, jurors, attorneys, and spectators participating through audio/visual links or online Internet connection from outside the courthouse.
-As an ultimate expression of a technology driven civic activity, it is something to think about.
+It is considered an ultimate expression of a technology-driven civic activity.

 Change is Coming Faster and Faster

 Robot judges?
 Probably not.
-But who would have predicted that computers and the Internet would replace feather quills and parchment when our laws and courtroom layouts were being shaped in the 1700s?
-Although these changes occurred over a time frame that spans more than 200 years, as Alvin Toffler reminded us in his book, Future Shock, the rate of change continues to accelerate.
+But who would have predicted that computers and the Internet would replace feather quills and parchment when our laws and courtroom layouts were shaped in the 1700s?
+Although these changes occurred over more than 200 years, as Alvin Toffler reminded us in his book Future Shock, the rate of change continues to accelerate.
 Based on this principle, the rate of change in future courtroom design might also accelerate.
-Could we see a comparable amount of change occurring in the next, say 20 years?
+Could we see a comparable change occurring in the next 20 years?
 Considering the technology-based changes that have taken place in courtroom functions over the past 20 years, I would not be surprised.

 How to fit a new trial courtroom into your existing courthouse.
-Click on image to download!
+Click on the image to download!